FourThievesVinegar/solderless-microlab/docs/microlab-wiring.md

   * Pump X cable - red wire
   * Pump X cable - blue wire

+NOTE: Your cables may differ from these - the color and order can vary between different manufacturers.
+When in doubt, keep the order consistent with the cables that shipped with your pumps / motors.

   <IMG ALT="Cable order" SRC="./media/control-unit/12pin_wire.png" WIDTH="300" />